0xJWLabs/sp_log2/README.md

-# sp_log
+# sp_log2

 ## A simple and easy way to log for Rust's crate

-`sp_log` does not aim to provide a rich set of features, nor to provide the best logging solution.
+`sp_log2` does not aim to provide a rich set of features, nor to provide the best logging solution.
 It aims to be a maintainable, easy to integrate facility for small to medium sized projects.
-In those cases `sp_log` should provide an easy alternative.
+In those cases `sp_log2` should provide an easy alternative.

 ## Concept
-`sp_log` provides a series of logging facilities, that can be easily combined.
+`sp_log2` provides a series of logging facilities, that can be easily combined.

 - `SimpleLogger` (very basic logger that logs to stderr/out, should never fail)
 - `TermLogger` (advanced terminal logger, that splits to stderr/out and has color support) (can be excluded on unsupported platforms)